Get a FREE copy of VOM’s Global Prayer Guide with any giftGive Now

 What It Means To Follow Christ In Kyrgyzstan:

 Some churches worship openly, even in small towns, but being a Christian is difficult because of the Islamic culture.
 Christian converts are commonly beaten, and the small Christian minority is generally oppressed by society.
-For example, buses will not stop for those known as Christians in small communities, and they have difficulty getting jobs and even purchasing goods.
+For example, buses will not stop for those known as Christians in small communities, and believers have difficulty getting jobs and even purchasing goods.
 In some communities, Muslim leaders have denied the burial of deceased Christians.

 Access To Bibles: